haxiomic/dts2hx/README.md

         - [ ] Constructors
         - [ ] Index signatures (both class and interfaces)
         - [ ] Extends & implements
+    - [ ] Automatically handle remapping of js built-in and DOM types to haxe std js externs
     - [x] Generate readme with dtshx version, typescript version, commit and input commands for reproducibility
     - [x] Generate a haxelib.json file
     - [x] Determine dependencies (like jquery -> sizzle) and add to haxelib.json